 At all stages of the process, users are asked to say what they would do and are then given feedback on their choices by Ethel, so there are plenty of opportunities for reflection and learning.

 The goal is to raise awareness of professional and ethical issues, and to stimulate critical thinking and debate, rather than to attempt to prescribe definitive answers.

 Examples of interactive ethical scenarios include:

-Please note: if you’re not a member of our free CPD Centre, you will need to register.
+Please note: if you’re not a member of our free Professional Development Centre, you will need to register.
 It only takes two minutes to register and you will be taken straight to the scenario once registered.

 The project complements other work on ethics being undertaken by the Law Society, including the launch of its new Ethics page.
 The Society would be delighted to hear your views on the scenarios as you complete them (you will find a short survey alongside each scenario).
 Equally, they would welcome any suggestions for the subject matter of future scenarios.